FranciscoLi2000/Libft/README.md

 Implementation of singly linked list operations:

 ft_lstnew, ft_lstadd_front, ft_lstadd_back, ft_lstdelone, ft_lstclear, ft_lstiter, ft_lstmap, ft_lstsize, ft_lstlast

-### Exam Preparation (exam_rank_2/)
-A collection of exercises to prepare for the 42 exams, focusing on algorithmic problem-solving and efficient coding practices.

 ## 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.